 The initiator shall start the MIMO phase MBIFS following the end of the SISO phase.
 The MIMO phase is shown in Figure 47 and consists of four subphases, namely, an MU-MIMO BF setup subphase, an MU-MIMO BF training subphase, an MU-MIMO FB poll subphase, and an MU-MIMO selection subphase.
 Each subphase shall be separated by MBIFS.

+In the MU-MIMO BF setup subphase, based on the feedback of the SISO phase, the initiator may exclude some responders from the following MU-MIMO BF training subphase and MU-MIMO FB poll subphase if multiuser interference due to MU-MIMO transmission they suffer is expected to be negligible.
+If all of the responders are excluded from the following MU-MIMO BF training subphase and MU-MIMO FB poll subphase, these two subphases are not present in the MIMO phase.

 In the MU-MIMO BF setup subphase, the initiator shall transmit a BF Setup frame to each intended responder.
-The BF Setup frame indicates the AID of each responder in the MU group, the training type (i.e., MU-MIMO training), an unique dialog token identifying MU-MIMO training, the number of simultaneous TX DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
-To reduce the MU-MIMO training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of receive training fields based on the feedback from responders.
+The BF Setup frame indicates the AID of each remaining responder, the training type (i.e., MU-MIMO training), an unique dialog token identifying MU-MIMO training, the number of simultaneous TX DMG antennas employing orthogonal waveforms, the order in which transmit sectors are trained.
+To reduce the MU-MIMO training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of receive training fields based on the feedback of the SISO phase from the remaining responders.
 The initiator should transmit the minimum number of BF Setup frames to reach all responders.
 All frames transmitted during the MU-MIMO BF setup subphase should be sent using the DMG control mode.
+A responder whose AID does not match any AID included in the received BF Setup frame can ignore frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO FB Poll subphase.

 In the MU-MIMO BF training subphase, the initiator shall transmit BRP frames using the EDMG PHY.
 Each transmitted BRP frame is used to train one or more transmit sectors and, for each transmit sector, a number of receive AWVs.
 In each BRP frame the initiator shall include, for each selected sector, TRN-Units in the TRN field for intended responders to perform receive sector training.
-The number of TRN-Unit included in the TRN field should be the maximum number of receive sectors across all intended responders based on the feedback from the SISO phase.
+The number of TRN-Unit included in the TRN field should be the maximum number of receive sectors across all the remaining intended responders based on the feedback from the SISO phase.
 An initiator may transmit a BRP frame with orthogonal waveforms to train multiple (up to 4) transmit DMG antennas simultaneously through the same BRP frame and hence reduce the training time.
 The MU-MIMO BF training subphase is performed by setting, for a BRP frame, the TXVECTOR parameter EDMG_TRN_LEN to a value greater than zero and the parameter RX_TRN_PER_TX_TRN to a value greater than one.

-In the MU-MIMO FB poll subphase, the initiator shall transmit a BF Poll frame to poll each intended responder to collect MU-MIMO feedback from the preceding MU-MIMO BF training subphase.
-Each BF Poll frame and BF Feedback frame sent back by the responder shall be separated by SIFS.
+In the MU-MIMO FB poll subphase, the initiator shall transmit a BF Poll frame to poll each remaining intended responder to collect MU-MIMO feedback from the preceding MU-MIMO BF training subphase.
+Each BF Poll frame and BF Feedback frame sent back by the remaining responder shall be separated by SIFS.
 Each BF Poll frame carries the dialog token that identifies the MU-MIMO training.
 The BF Feedback frame carries the list of received initiator’s transmit DMG antennas/sectors, each with its corresponding responder’s receive DMG antenna/sector and the associated quality indicated.